 Next, in light of our voting results and the results on managerial compensation, we investigate the effects of index fund ownership on broader firm-level measures of governance.
-The governance principles generally highlighted by the Big Three fund families are: (1) to support board independence, which we measure by the fraction of independent directors on the board; (2) to oppose managerial entrenchment and antitakeover policies, which we measure by the E-index of Bebchuk et al. (2008), poison pills, supermajority votes requirements, restrictions on the ability of shareholders to call a special meeting and to act by written consent; and (3) to oppose unequal voting rights, which we measure by dual-class share structure.
-The results are shown in Table IX Panel B.
+The governance principles generally highlighted by the Big Three fund families are (1) to support board independence, which we measure by the fraction of independent directors on the board; (2) to oppose managerial entrenchment and antitakeover policies, which we measure by the E-index of Bebchuk et al. (2008), poison pills, supermajority votes requirements, restrictions on the ability of shareholders to call a special meeting and to act by written consent; and (3) to oppose unequal voting rights, which we measure by dual-class share structure.
+Table IX, panel B, shows the results.